holpit/EzAdoVSSolution/README.md

   * IF NOT EXISTS (SELECT 1 FROM @PARAMETER_TABLE) THROW...
 Parameter is now non-nullable

 ###EZ_ADO_VALIDATORS
-#### The table EZ_ADO_VALIDATORS provides the opportunity to expand the validation in the api with numeric range, and regular expressions and applies identified by schema, procedure name, and paramter name.
+#### The table EZ_ADO_VALIDATORS provides the opportunity to expand the validation in the api with numeric range, and regular expressions and applies to a single parameter identified by schema, procedure name, and paramter name.
 The following additional validation is possible:
 * Regular expressions - Add to the REST_SQL_VALIDATORS table
 * Numeric Minimum - Add to the REST_SQL_VALIDATORS table
 * Numeric Maximum - Add to the REST_SQL_VALIDATORS table

-##Prerequisits
+#Getting started
+###Prerequisites
-Recommend SQL 2016 Devleloper edition - although the local db will suffice If using developer edition create the target db SampleDB
+*Recommend SQL 2016 Devleloper edition
+*Visual Studio 2015 Community Edition or Better
+*SQL Server Data Tools for Visual Studio
+*About a half out of your time

+1. Download the zip
+2. Extract and open the solution in Visual Studio
+3. If using Sql Developer Create a Database called SampleDB.
+4. In the properties of the SampleDb project set the Debug Target Connection String to your DB.
+5. Set the SampleDB Project as startup and run the project.
+6. Verify that the logins, schemas, tables, and procedures have been creted.
-* Set the properties for the SampleDB project
+7. Set the connection strings in the app.config of the test project
-* Run the DB Project
+8. Set the connections string in the web.config of SampleRest project.
-* Run the tests
+9. Run the tests and explore the code
-* View the controllers
+10. Fire up postman and hit the endpoints